 Student behavior data were collected anonymously; thus, individual student or classroom demographic data are unavailable.
 The majority of students who attended five of the six schools were Caucasian (ranging from 84.7% to 94.6%).
-Demographics at School 6 were more ethnically
+Demographics at School 6 were more ethnically Table 2.

-Table 2.
 Teacher and Classroom Demographics.

 Demographic characteristic n %

 Teacher sex

-Male 1 4
+Male I 4

 Female 27 96

 Teacher racial background

 Caucasian 28 100

 Grade

 Kindergarten 2 7

 First grade 6 21

 Second grade 5 18

 Third grade 9 32

-Fourth grade 3 - 11
+Fourth grade 3 11

-Fifth grade 3 - 11
+Fifth grade 3 11

 Years of teaching experience

 I-5 11 39

 6-10 5 18

 11-15 6 22

 16-20 2 7

 20+ 4 14

 Highest educational degree obtained

 Four-year college degree 14 50

 Master's degree 13 46

-No response 1 4
+No response I 4

 Classroom makeup

 Only general education students 7 25

 Mostly general education students 21 75

 Classroom difficulty rating

-Much less difficult 3 - 11
+Much less difficult 3 11

 Somewhat less difficult 4 14

 Average difficulty 11 39

 Somewhat more difficult 6 21

-Much more difficult 3 - 11
+Much more difficult 3 11

-No response 1 4
+No response I 4

 diverse and included 56.3% Caucasian students, 33.1% Hispanic, and 9.2% multiracial (Illinois Interactive Report Card).
 Participating schools were public elementary schools with the exception of one private parochial school (School 3).
 At the private school, the four participating classrooms included a kindergarten, second-grade, third-grade, and fourth-grade class.
-On average, the 24 public school class-rooms had 21.4 students (range = 16-27) in each class.
+On average, the 24 public school classrooms had 21.4 students (range = 16-27) in each class.
 The four private school classrooms had an average of 11.5 students (range = 10-13) in each class.
+Therefore, during a 10-min observation in the public school classrooms about dents (range = 10-13) in each class.
 Therefore, during a 10-min observation in the public school classrooms, about 50% of students in the class were observed, and in the private school classrooms, almost 100% of students in the class were observed.
-Both teacher and student observations took place in general education classrooms during teacherled whole-class instruction.
+Both teacher and student observations took place in general education classrooms during teacher-led whole-class instruction.
 Whole-class instruction was defined as a time when the teacher was providing information on a core subject (e.g., math, reading, social studies), standing (or sitting) in front of the class, and expecting the students to face and actively listen or engage in the lesson.